All About Nannies

 - Household Manager

-In 2016, there was an estimated number of 1,216,600 jobs in the United States for Nanny.
+In the United States, there were 1,216,600 jobs for Nanny in 2016.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 84,300 new jobs for Nanny by 2026.
-There will be an estimated 189,100 positions for Nanny per year.
+Due to new job openings and attrition, there will be an average of 189,100 job openings in this field each year.

 The states with the most job growth for Nanny are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Wyoming, Maine, or Vermont.
 These states have the worst job growth for this type of profession.

 Nannies who work in District of Columbia, Massachusetts, or Vermont, make the highest salaries.

 How much do Nannies make in each U.S. state?

 |State||Annual Mean Salary|